-American dog ticks are carriers of Rickettsia rickettsii, the bacteria that causes RMSF.
+American dog ticks are carriers of Rickettsia rickettsia, the bacteria that causes RMSF.
 The American dog tick is the most common species of tick in Iowa and can be found in every county in the state.
 The tick is most active late March through August.

-One case of RMSF has been reported in Iowa.
-In 2021, four cases of RMSF were reported to IDPH.
+Four cases of RMSF have been reported in Iowa.
+In 2021, four cases of RMSF were reported to Iowa HHS.